woman rubbing cream on arm

 What is keratosis pilaris?

-An overproduction of keratin blocks the hair follicles and small bumps to form.
-This causes the outermost layers of skin to thicken, especially on the upper arms and thighs but also on the buttocks and on the face.
-Small pimples develop and the skin feels rough and uneven − hence why keratosis pilaris is often referred to as ‘chicken skin’.
-Keratosis pilaris commonly appears on the face, arms and legs.
+An overproduction of keratin blocks the hair follicles and small bumps to form, leading to a ‘chicken skin’ like appearance on the skin.
+This causes the outermost layers of skin to thicken, especially on the upper arms and thighs, as well as the buttocks and face.

 Small skin-colored, red or brown pimples appear on the skin.